nirmata/demo-namespaces-as-a-service/README.md

 # Self-Service Namespaces with Policy as Code (PaC)

-This repository contains a demo of self-service namespaces and apps, using ArgoCD for GitOps and Kyverno for Policy as Code (PaC).
+This repository contains a demo of self-service namespaces (aka namespaces-as-a-service) and apps, using ArgoCD for GitOps and Kyverno for Policy as Code (PaC).

 The setup runs ArgoCD on its own `hub` cluster and creates namespaces and applications on a `shared` cluster.
 For the demo, we will use `kind` clusters for both.
 In a production setup the `shared` cluster will have auto-scalers for resizing.